House of Opu Daeng Chelak: Titles and styles

-The full title of the sultan of Selangor is Sultan dan Yang di-Pertuan Selangor Darul Ehsan Serta Segala Daerah Takluknya, or in English, The Sultan and Sovereign Ruler of Selangor Abode of Sincerity and its Sovereign Dependencie.
+The full title of the sultan of Selangor is Sultan dan Yang di-Pertuan Negeri Selangor Darul Ehsan Serta Segala Daerah Takluknya, or in English, The Sultan and Sovereign Ruler of Selangor Abode of Sincerity and its Sovereign Dependencies.

 The title Tengku Ampuan Selangor may be conferred to a spouse of the sultan, given that she is of a royal descent.
 The title Tengku Permaisuri Selangor can be conferred instead to the spouse that is not of royal descent.
 The regnal name of the consort of the sultan will be the title, followed by her given name.
 For example: Tengku Ampuan Rahimah and Tengku Permaisuri Norashikin.

 The heir apparent is conferred the title Raja Muda Selangor or in English, the Crown Prince of Selangor.
 His wife will receive the title Raja Puan Muda Selangor if she is of royal descent.

 The sultan's mother will receive the title Paduka Bonda Raja upon his ascension to the throne.
 For example, Sharafuddin of Selangor's mother is styled Paduka Bonda Raja, Raja Saidatul Ihsan binti Tengku Badar Shah.